 painful effort, particularly in servile occupations; to work; to toil.

 - To exert one's powers of mind in the prosecution of any

 - To be oppressed with difficulties or disease; to do one's

-work und - To work at; to work; to till; to cultivate by toil.
+- To pitch or roll heavily, as a ship in a turbulent sea. - To work at; to work; to till; to cultivate by toil.